The UK travel rules are changing again - KESQ

 While travelers are also allowed to visit countries designated “amber” or “red,” the restrictions are much stricter, making them far less attractive options.

-However, “amber” destinations qualify for a test-to-release scheme, which means holidaymakers can take a PCR test after five days’ quarantine.
+However, “amber” destinations — with the exception of France — qualify for a test-to-release scheme, which means holidaymakers can take a PCR test after five days’ quarantine.
 If they receive a negative result, they will be permitted to go out into the community.

 But residents will still be required to take a Covid-19 test before they return home and a second test on day two.